 Wall ovens have become a staple of today's gourmet kitchens.
-Aside from their streamlined look, they also offer a couple of other key advantages, including saving you from having to strain your back when inserting or removing food and also freeing up some extra space for lower-level cabinetry.
+Aside from their streamlined look, they also offer other key advantages, including saving you from straining your back when inserting or removing food and freeing up space for lower-level cabinetry.
 While they’re certainly not cheap, wall ovens can lend a significantly updated look to your kitchen—plus a bit of added luxury.

-But if you’re renovating your kitchen and starting from scratch, the standard sizes that you’ll have to choose from are usually going to be 24, 27, and 30 inches wide, though you can find wall ovens as wide as 36 inches.
+But if you’re renovating your kitchen and starting from scratch, the standard sizes that you’ll have to choose from are usually going to be 24, 27, and 30 inches wide, though you also can find wall ovens as wide as 36 inches.
 The interior of a wall oven is generally smaller than a standard range by about 1.5 cubic feet, so keep that in mind when choosing a size, as well as when choosing whether you want one or two wall ovens installed.

 Types of Wall Ovens